1856 Guam smallpox epidemic

 An epidemic of smallpox in 1856 on the west Pacific island of Guam, then under the control of Spain, resulted in the death of over half of the population, or about 4,500 people.
 The population collapse led Spanish authorities to transfer the population of Pago to Hagåtña, ending a settlement dating back before colonization.
 It also led the Governor of the Spanish Mariana Islands to encourage immigration to Guam.

+The outbreak started in late February 1856, when the American schooner Edward L. Frost arrived in Guam, completing its voyage from the Philippines.
+A single passenger had died from smallpox on the trip.
+The Spanish government required a three-day quarantine, but two passengers were allowed to go ashore immediately.
+The passengers spread the disease to the local population.
+Governor Felipe María de la Corte y Ruano Calderón took the initiative in introducing a number of safety measures, but the local administration lacked professional medical personnel.
+The administration did not have a medical officer or any medical advisors.

 Background

 The 1856 epidemic was part of a long decline in the population of the Guam under Spanish rule.
 While Jesuit missionary Diego Luis de San Vitores, who established the first permanent presence on Guam in 1668, estimated the CHamoru population to be 100,000, estimates by his contemporaries ranged as low as 24,000 indigenous inhabitants.
 Scholars dispute whether the CHamoru population at the time of San Vitores had already fallen due to exposure to disease brought by the up to 100 ships that had passed through the Mariana Islands before his arrival.

 Epidemics of influenza, smallpox, or whooping cough are recorded throughout the Spanish-Chamorro Wars of the late seventeenth century.
 In a measure to control the population, Spanish authorities transferred the population of the many small villages into six towns, which may have compounded the spread of the infectious diseases.
 While some histories blame the depopulation on a genocide of the CHamorus by the Spanish, the historical record records relatively few deaths in the sporadic violence of the Wars.
 Meanwhile, 650 CHamorus died in an influenza epidemic in 1700.
 Between 1698 and 1702, there was an average 600 deaths per year, compared to 240 births, for a net population loss of 1,800 for these five years.
 In 1706, a famine was recorded, apparently due to the severe social disruption.
 The population nadir was reached in the Spanish census of 1795, which recorded a total population on Guam of 3,500, of which only 1,894 were classified as "natives."
 From about 1800 to the smallpox epidemic of 1856, the population rebounded.
 The population in 1856, before the pandemic, was 8,207.